-This discussion paper proposes a working set of definitions on "Finance for Nature Positive".
+This discussion paper proposes a working set of definitions for "Nature Positive Finance".
 These should be coherent and applicable at both portfolio and transaction levels for banks, asset owners and asset managers via different asset classes.

 Set of definitions from the World Bank Group